-Palliative care is focused on helping a person at any stage of illness and ideally begins when a person is first diagnosed.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
 Palliative care should not be confused with hospice care, which is discussed further below.

 Supportive care for people with pancreatic cancer includes:

 Relieving bile duct or small intestine blockage.
-If the tumor is blocking the common bile duct or small intestine, placement of a stent (a tiny tube that helps keep the blocked area open) can be performed to relieve the blockage using nonsurgical approaches, such as ERCP, PTC, or endoscopy (see the Diagnosis section for more information).
+If the tumor is blocking the common bile duct or small intestine, placing a tiny tube called a stent can help keep the blocked area open.
+This procedure can be performed using nonsurgical approaches, such as ERCP, PTC, or endoscopy (see the Diagnosis section for more information).
 A stent can be either plastic or metal.
 The type used depends on the availability, cost, a person’s expected lifespan, and whether the cancer will eventually be removed with surgery.
 In general, plastic stents are less expensive and are easier to insert and remove, but need to be replaced every few months, are associated with more infections, and more likely to move out of place.
-Stents are typically placed inside the body, but sometimes, a tube may need to be placed through a hole in the skin of the abdomen to drain fluid (such as bile) to the outside, called percutaneous drainage.
+Stents are typically placed inside the body, but sometimes, a tube may need to be placed through a hole in the skin of the abdomen to drain fluid, such as bile, to the outside, called percutaneous drainage.
 Sometimes, a patient may need surgery to create a bypass, even if the tumor itself cannot be completely removed.

 Improving digestion and appetite.
 A special diet, medications, and specially prescribed enzymes may help a person digest food better if their pancreas is not working well or has been partially or entirely removed.
-Meeting with a nutritionist is also often very helpful for patients who are losing weight and have a poor appetite because of their disease.
+Meeting with a nutritionist is recommended for most patients, especially those who are losing weight and have a poor appetite because of the disease.

 Palliative and supportive care is not limited to managing a patient’s physical symptoms.
 There are also emotional and psychological issues patients experience that can be managed with professional help and support, such as anxiety, depression, help with coping skills, and the overall difficulty of dealing with cancer.
 Cancer also affects caregivers and loved ones, and they are encouraged to develop support networks as well.